awinogrodzki/next-firebase-auth-edge/README.md

 The demo is available at [next-firebase-auth-edge-static-demo.vercel.app](https://next-firebase-auth-edge-static-demo.vercel.app/)

-The source code for example can be found in [examples/next13-typescript-static-pages](https://github.com/awinogrodzki/next-firebase-auth-edge-static-demo/tree/d56e57613fbe9fef12c2d6e3b2fd7871000d6929)
+The source code for the demo can be found in [examples/next13-typescript-static-pages](https://github.com/ensite-in/next-firebase-auth-edge/tree/main/examples/next13-typescript-static-pages)

 ## Usage